tonygermano/connect-examples/Code Templates/XMLList Utils/advanced/ORU manipulation/README.md

 [es5+immutable.js_3_8_2.js](es5+immutable.js_3_8_2.js).
 This example utilizes a functional programming approach.

-We begin by converting the list of segments to an Immutable Sequence.
+We begin by converting the list of segments to an Immutable Sequence using `XMLLists.toIterable`.
 While this version of mirth does not support `Symbol`s, the Immutable.js library does support the faux iterator key, and can therefore create a lazy sequence from our XMLList without requiring an intermediate conversion